[This article was revised in October, 2021 by Chase Fly.]

 Boots with over 1,000 grams of insulation are for prolonged exposure in cold weather, so keep that in mind when you buy them; they aren’t a year-round boot.

 These are also not boots for waterfowl hunts since they entail prolonged exposure to cold and water; for those you should consider the Muck Boot line of waterproof boots, which are specifically designed for cold slop and direct exposure to water.

 With these caveats in mind, the Irish Setter should serve you well for many cold hunts.

 Upland bird hunting is some of the most rewarding hunting there is.
 It is a highly social experience built around a group of hunters walking and working together with their dogs.
 This is a far cry from the near solitude of silently tracking wary prey in big-game and active hunting.

-Upland hunters, therefore, dress much differently than big-game and active hunters who put considerable effort into camouflaging themselves visually and masking scent and sound.
+Therefore, upland hunters dress much differently than big game and active hunters who put considerable effort into camouflaging themselves visually and masking scent and sound.

 Upland birds are commonly hunted in the Great Plains states, where wide open parcels of land are the rule, not the exception.
 Upland hunters will spend a lot of hours on their feet walking mainly through tilled fields, which often have remnants of the previous harvest.
 Corn, a notoriously tough and fibrous construction, can murder foam boot soles.

 Consequently, an upland boot is usually something like a hybrid of a durable hiking boot and a traditional work boot, often a Chukka-style boot.
 Some folks simply even use a lightweight mid-high hiking boot.

 Upland boots usually don’t have camouflage patterns because upland hunting does not employ these patterns to start with.